lucas-mior/brn2/cbase/c-format.md

 ```

 If the function header is long, and needs more than one line,
-break the line but keep the identation:
+break the line but keep the identation, if it fits in 80 columns:
 ```c
 // good
 static void